Mymaqn/roadtopwn/challenge_writeups/FSOP/README.md

 ![shell](images/shell.png)

 # The flags
 As mentioned earlier we set the flags to 0xfbad1800, but why exactly these flags?
-Let's take a look at the flags definition for file descriptors:
+Let's take a look at the flags definition for open file pointers:
 ```C
 /* Magic numbers and bits for the _flags field.
    The magic numbers use the high-order bits of _flags;